project-image

 E3 Recap

-almost 7 years ago – Fri, Jun 23, 2017 at 12:02:44 AM
+over 7 years ago – Fri, Jun 23, 2017 at 12:02:44 AM

 Hi everyone!
 Jason here to share how E3 went for me and the team.
 We didn’t have an official presence at E3 this year, but a few of us attended.